statikbe/laravel-chained-translator/README.md

 key exists in the `resources\lang-custom` directory, this is preferred, otherwise we fallback to the default translations.

-The package works together with a Laravel Nova tool that provides a UI to let content managers edit translations.
+The package works together with our [Laravel Nova Chained Translation Manager](https://github.com/statikbe/laravel-nova-chained-translation-manager) that provides a UI to let content managers edit translations.

 ## Installation